Share this article

 Setting up a parrot cage is one of the most important aspects to parrot care - it’s where they’ll be spending the majority of their time, so its quality will massively affect their wellbeing.
 Take a look below for tips on building the ideal habitat for the parrot in your life.

 • Ensure it’s big enough.
-Your parrot’s cage needs to be big enough for your house parrot to spread their wings, play, eat, poop and move around freely.
+Your parrot’s cage needs to be big enough for your house parrot to spread their wings fully without touching the sides of the cage, and have space to play, eat, poop and move around freely.

 • Temperature.
 Your pet parrot will thrive in a room that’s around 65-80 degrees Fahrenheit.